-Susan Ziolko – Secretary
+Susan Ziolko – Board Member

 The market is my favorite place to shop – I always go there before the grocery stores.
 It is wonderful to see the variety of vendors and how it has grown since that first year!
 I love it that local small businesses are able to get a start at our market and grow, and that the number of vendors offering organic produce and ingredients are increasing yearly.
 Knowing that the POP Club for kids began here and has crossed the nation and beyond makes me so proud of our community.

-Caili Nance – Board Member and Incoming Secretary
+Caili Nance – Secretary

 Eben Polk – Board Member